How to Create a School Marketing Plan That Boosts Admissions

 • Threats: For schools, this may look like a high degree of competition with neighboring schools, decreasing enrollment rate, or lack of staff resources.
 Though it may seem intimidating, acknowledging threats can help you create a more effective marketing plan in the long run.

-Bonus tip: As you complete the SWOT analysis, it may be helpful to research what marketing tactics neighboring schools are using to attract applicants.
+As you complete the SWOT analysis, it may be helpful to research what marketing tactics neighboring schools are using to attract applicants.
 This can help you identify how your school can stand out.
+The goal of SWOT is to help your company brainstorm what parts of your company stand out from the competition by analyzing your current resources and limitations.

 Step 2: Setting and Tracking Goals

 Setting and tracking goals ensure that you are spending time and resources effectively.
-SMART goals can help you with goal setting while identifying KPIs will aid in measuring progress.
-Let’s take a closer look at both tactics.
+SMART goals can help you with goal setting while identifying KPIs aid in measuring progress.
+Explore how to effectively set SMART goals and why using KPIs can help you measure reliable results:

 • Specific: What are the desired outcomes of your marketing efforts?